Making Tax Digital for Income Tax: What You Need to Know

 Key Takeaways

-- MTD for income tax applies from April 2026 for income over £50,000 and April 2027 for income over £30,000
+- MTD for income tax applies from April 2026 for qualifying income over £50,000, April 2027 for income over £30,000, and April 2028 for income over £20,000